And Now, A Different Kind of Judge Letter

 This is why I fight.
 Children do not need to be separated from their families, treated as less-than, or arrested.
 They need to have people around to love them build and give them guidance, social growth programs which are added value to a child’s life at the fraction of the cost of detention centers, juvenile homes and mass commoditized foster care centers.

-The Curtains in my chambers, if I am so lucky to be elected by the people of Harris County, will be open so anyone can see the workings of justice as being administered fairly and impartially, lady justice is blindfolded for a reason.
+The Curtains in my chambers are open so the people of Harris County can see the workings of justice as being administered fairly and impartially, lady justice is blindfolded for a reason.
 My heart tells me there is an urgency that we cannot just sit back and be unseen, I want to be as effective in the courtroom as I want to be outside the courtroom.
 To have the opportunity to touch the soul and hearts of all our communities in Harris County is a requirement of the job, not a pastime to be used for political gain.

 Recently, an amazing advocate for children asked me: “Who loves a child more than any person?”
 Her answer: Parents, and often moms.
 Yet mothers in Texas suffer one of the worst maternal mortality rates in the developed world.
 As a result, the child suffers during and after separation, whether it’s from draconian immigration policy or from failures of private insurance to protect healthcare or the system of foster care being thrown around used against in a disproportionate callus way breaking up our black and brown families in their underserved communities, trust me this will change with new leadership, and new leadership is coming to the courthouse in Harris County Texas!